-One of the most common questions I am asked – is it safe to walk the Camino alone?
-My opinion is yes, it is safe, I would think safer than many local walking routes in most countries; safer than walking home from Dublin on a Friday or Saturday night.
+One of the most common questions I am asked – is it safe to walk the Camino de Santiago alone?
+My opinion is yes, it is safe, I would think safer than many local walking routes in most countries; safer than walking home from Dublin or any large city on a Friday or Saturday night.

 Even though the Camino Frances is incredibly safe don’t be crazy.
 Perhaps one of the reasons there are so few reports of any mishaps regarding pilgrims is that we are normally in bed by 10pm; and sleeping 5 minutes later.